Fall factor: Sizes of fall factors

 The smallest possible fall factor is zero.
 This occurs, for example, in top-rope a fall onto a rope with no slack.
 The rope stretches, so although h=0, there is a fall.

 When climbing from the ground up, the maximum possible fall factor is 1, since any greater fall would mean that the climber hit the ground.

-In multipitch climbing, or in any climb that starts from a position such as an exposed ledge, a fall factor in lead climbing can be as high as 2.
+In multi-pitch climbing (and big wall climbing), or in any climb where a leader starts from a position on an exposed ledge well above the ground, a fall factor in lead climbing can be as high as 2.
 This can occur only when a lead climber who has placed no protection falls past the belayer (two times the distance of the rope length between them), or the anchor if the climber is solo climbing the route using a self-belay.
 As soon as the climber clips the rope into protection above the belay, the fall factor drops below 2.

 In falls occurring on a via ferrata, fall factors can be much higher.
-This is possible because the length of rope between harness and carabiner is short and fixed, while the distance the climber can fall depends on the gaps between anchor points of the safety cable.
+This is possible because the length of rope between the harness and the carabiner is short and fixed, while the distance the climber can fall depends on the gaps between anchor points of the safety cable (i.e. the climber's lanyard will fall down the safety cable until it reaches an anchor point); to mitigate this, via ferrata climbers can use energy absorbers.